Cheezik/Cheezik/README.md

 # Mr. Cheeze

-*everyone needs a bit of cheeziness in theirs lives dont they?*
+*we all needs a bit of cheeziness in our lives dont we?*